jourdanwaas/planAGN/README.md

 │   ├── figures/       ← Generated graphics and figures as .png files │   └── results/       ← Generated .tex file outputs
 │
-└── planAGN/  ← Source code for use in this project.
+└── planAGN/  ← Source code
     ├── __init__.py             ← Makes planAGN a Python module
     ├── main.py                 ← Stub for script code (currently can be used as a test) ├── model.py                ← Script to create plots across the natural range of black hole masses